If you’re running low on space in your home, yet you want a dedicated area to indulge in your hobby, a garden room is a great solution.

 As we explored in a previous blog, garden rooms can be a great hobby room for aspiring artists.
 Whether you’re a painter, potter or sculptor, the natural light afforded by a garden room can really work to your advantage.
 Full-length glass allows for maximum light and with high-quality insulation, it’s a space that can be used all year.

-Now, sewing is a hobby which comes with a lot of equipment – there are the offcuts of materials, patterns, accessories, books, scissors, and hundreds of cottons, let alone the sewing machine.
+Now, sewing is a hobby that comes with a lot of equipment – there are the offcuts of materials, patterns, accessories, books, scissors, and hundreds of kinds of cotton, let alone the sewing machine.
 A hobby room is quite literally heaven for anyone who knows how much space you need to prep and sew.

 It can be difficult to find a space to house your model trains.
 It seems such a shame for your work to be hidden away in the garage, or worse, the loft.
 A hobby room in the garden is a fantastic idea.
 It’s completely indulgent and a wonderful way to unwind and work on your latest addition.
 It’s also a bit of a showstopper when you invite friends to see your creation.